Register with your Shoonya ID

 Flamenco & Sevillanas - Level 1

-The second semester (February - June) starts from the style and catchy rhythm of Tangos.
+The second semester (February - June) starts from the style and catchy rhythm of Tangos, an amazing flamenco palo for learning the first dance steps and getting acquainted with the characteristics of rhythms, technique and expression.

-And be sure to keep an eye on the calendar for our sevillananights to practice your steps!
+And be sure to keep an eye on the calendar for our workshops and sevillanas nights to practice your steps!

 Intermediate - Level 2